Great Barrier Reef Animals and Marine Life

 Threats to the Coral of the Great Barrier Reef

-Ironically, the major threat to the coral of the Great Barrier Reef is one of the dwellers of the reef itself – the Crown of Thorns starfish.
-As natives of the reef themselves, their mere presence isn’t what causes the damage; it’s the disproportionate numbers of them that are the leading factor.
-Visit our section where you can find out more about the Crown of Thorns and other threats to the Great Barrier Reef
+Ironically, one of the major threats to the Great Barrier Reef is one of the dwellers of the reef itself – the Crown of Thorns Starfish.
+As natives of the reef themselves, their mere presence isn’t what causes the damage; it’s the overwhelming numbers that are the leading factor.
+Visit our section where you can find out more about the Crown of Thorns and other threats to the Great Barrier Reef.